Law Enforcement, Social Media And The Courts: San Diego Judge, Attorney Weigh In

 Alex Simpson, adjunct professor, California Western School of Law, practicing attorney

-When a reckless criminal boasts about a crime on Facebook, such as the recent "selfie" taken by a suspected Chula Vista burglar, social media becomes a tool to help law enforcement.
-But in other case, such as if a juror tweets that a defendant looks guilty, it can cause a mistrial or become grounds for an appeal.
+When a reckless criminal boasts about a crime on Facebook, such as the "selfie" taken by a suspected Chula Vista burglar in February, social media becomes a tool to help law enforcement.
+But in other cases, such as if a juror tweets that a defendant looks guilty, it can cause a mistrial or become grounds for an appeal.

 Social media is becoming a double-edged sword in the criminal justice system, and it's forcing investigators, attorneys and judges to come up with new safeguards to ensure good arrests and fair trials.